simple-acme/simple-acme.github.io/manual/renewal-management.md

 The command line even offers some options that the menu does not, check out the documentation about [plugins](/reference/plugins/) to read all about it.
-- It's also possible to add `.json` files to the folder yourself, either manually or using some clever tooling or scripting, to create a lighty coupled integration between your own management tools and win-acme.
+- It's also possible to add `.json` files to the folder yourself, either manually or using some clever tooling or scripting, to create a lighty coupled integration between your own management tools and simple-acme.

 ## Modification
 Many users mistakenly try to modify their renewal by issuing commands like `--renew --webroot C:\NewRoot`